M: 021 073 0454 • Email Jacquie

 Prior to joining the Convergence team Jacquie was an in-house Public Relations Consultant at the University of Canterbury.
 She advised senior management on issue and crisis communication and took the lead role in the University’s media relations in the aftermath of the Canterbury earthquakes.
 Her work during this period was recognised when Jacquie and her colleagues won the national Not for Profit category of the 2012 Public Relations Institute of New Zealand Awards.

-In her parallel career as a singer-songwriter Jacquie has performed in Australia and Europe, recording three CDs and numerous EPs as a solo artist and as a member of Pounamu and Freewheelin’.
+In her parallel career as a singer-songwriter Jacquie has performed in Australia and Europe, recording four albums as a solo artist.
 Her passion for Shakespeare also led her to study for her MA at the Shakespeare Institute, Stratford-upon-Avon under the renowned Shakespearean scholar Professor Stanley Wells.

 Qualifications and Achievements